sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-international-core-winpeinputlocale.md

 # InputLocale

 `InputLocale` specifies the input language and the input method for input devices, such as the keyboard layout.
-This setting is used by Windows® Setup and Windows Deployment Services.
+This setting is used by Windows Setup and Windows Deployment Services.

 The input locale (also called input language) is a per-process setting that describes a language (for example, Greek) and an input method (for example, the keyboard).